Queenie Ashton

-Edith Muriel Ashton (Note: Some sources have stated her birth name as Ethel, however people biography gives the former) (11 November 1903 – 21 October 1999), known professionally as Queenie Ashton, was a British singer, dancer, and actress, having started her career as a singer and theatre actress in her naive UK, she had a long career in Australia as a radio and television performer.
+Queenie Ashton (11 November 1903 – 21 October 1999), was a British singer, dancer, and actress, having started her career as a soprano and theatre actress in her naive UK, she had a long career in Australia as a radio and television performer, with a career spanning over 75 years.

+Ashton was born as Edith Muriel Ashton in Stoke Newington, London, from 1946 upon her marriage she legally used the name Ethel Muriel Cover.

-Her best known roles where in the radio serial's The Lawsons from 1944 and 1949 as Lee Gordon (the wife of Dr. Gordon) and its sequel Blue Hills as the elderly "Granny" Emily Bishop a role she played for some 27 years from 1949 and 1976, she would also play the character in TV series Autumn Affair.
+Her best known roles were in the radio serials The Lawsons between 1944 and 1949 as Lee Gordon (the wife of Dr. Gordon) and its sequel Blue Hills as the elderly "Granny" Emily Bishop, a role she played for some 27 years between 1949 and 1976.
+She would also play this character in the TV series Autumn Affair.